Sproggy/dotfiles/waybar/README.md

 The main theme folder includes the core config file and stylesheet.
 Waybar configuration: https://github.com/Alexays/Waybar/wiki/Configuration

-Create subfolders to save variations like in the folder ml4w.
-You can include stylesheets from other themes to standardize your themes like in the theme ml4w-bottom.
+Create subfolders to save variations like in the folder Top.
+You can include stylesheets from other themes to standardize your themes like in the theme Bottom.

 ## Stylesheet